 Jack Skellington takes center stage on this comfy, purple hued sweatshirt, a nod to his royal pedigree as the Pumpkin King of Halloween Town.
 Pair it with black denim or leggings and black flats.
 We chose the patent Mickey ballet flats from our merchandise collection.
 The Skellington print is subtly repeated in the purple and black cotton scarf, the perfect layering piece for cool fall evenings.
 Accessorize with an arm party featuring one of the newest Alex + Ani for Disney designs.
-The Jack Skellington charm bracelet is a nice touch for the season or fun any time of year when stacked with the Disneyland or Walt Disney World bracelets you may already have in your collection.
+The Jack Skellington bangle is a nice touch for the season or fun any time of year when stacked with the Disneyland or Walt Disney World bangles you may already have in your collection.
 And don’t be afraid to mix gold and silver tone metals.
 The contrast will add even more interest to your look.

 Time is running out to experience all of the Halloween Time fun at the Disneyland Resort, including the popular Halloween Carnival at Big Thunder Ranch Jamboree in Disneyland park!
 This Halloween headquarters is found deep in the heart of Frontierland, and features Disney Villains, Disney characters in their Halloween costumes, pumpkin carvers, magicians and more.
 Take a look …

 What is your favorite part of the Halloween Carnival?
 Let us know in the comments!